jfimbett/QBnB/README.md

 QBnB
 ====

-A pure java MIP Solver perfect for hard NP Problems.
+A pure java MIP Solver perfect for medium size NP Problems.

 State-of-the-art solvers like Gurobi, CPLEX and XPress are fast, robust, but expensive.
 The idea behind this project is to develop a complete set of optimization libraries in Java for making embeded Decision Support Systems (DSS) for commercial and academic use. <br>

-The idea is to develop the following capabilities in the project:<br>
+The final goal is to develop the following capabilities in the project:<br>

 Exact Algorithms<br>
 1) A fast LP Solver with the Simplex Algorithm implemented in standard and tableau format. <br>